-Any SDI data coming after the control byte are not considered during a continuous read communication.
-The following figures represent a typical, continuous read communication on all eight ADC channels in Types mode with the default settings (DR_LINK = 1,

-READ[1:0] = 10, WIDTH_DATA[1:0] = 01) in the case of the SPI Mode 0,0 (Figure 6-7) and SPI Mode 1,1 (Figure 6-8).

-For continuous reading of ADC data in SPI Mode 0,0 (see Figure 6-7), once the data have been completely read after a data ready, the SDO pin will take the MSB value of the previous data at the end of the reading (falling edge of the last SCK clock).
+No SDI data coming after the control byte are considered during a continuous read communication.
+The following figures represent a typical, continuous read communication with the default settings (DR_LINK = 1, READ[1:0] = 10, WIDTH_DATA[1:0] = 01) for SPI Mode 0,0 (Figure 6-7) and SPI Mode 1,1 (Figure 6-8).
+Note: For continuous reading of ADC data in SPI Mode 0,0 (see Figure 6-7), once the data have been completely read after a data ready, the SDO pin will take the MSB value of the previous data at the end of the reading (falling edge of the last SCK clock).
 If SCK stays Idle at logic low (by definition of Mode 0,0), the SDO pin will be updated at the falling edge of the next data ready pulse (synchronously with the DR pin falling edge with an output timing of t{DODR}) with the new MSB of the data corresponding to the data ready pulse.
-This mechanism allows the MCP3914 to continuously read ADC data outputs seamlessly, even in SPI Mode (0,0).
+This mechanism allows the MCP3910 to continuously read ADC data outputs seamlessly, even in SPI Mode (0,0).